 “A military career promises a large lifetime paycheck, full benefits, adventure and more.
 In fact, higher-ups are already interested in you.
 That interest, to an ambitious young man, can turn into quick promotions.”

 “True” Chae told Kenst, “Although he may be lying about the size of the paycheck.
 But he is honest about the interest.
 The colonel’s facial micro-expressions go much deeper than the skin, and I am able to scan because the sensors here are too simple to detect me.”

-The colonel went on to push Kenst on patriotism, honor and duty.
-He also mentioned that Kenst would look handsome in a dress uniform, and that really helped with the ladies.
-Riadn’s face flashed across Kenst’s mind and his anxieties about her safety ended Kenst’s bemusement with the colonel.
+“Not that I think you’re entirely self-serving, of course.
+I’m sure you occasionally feel the call of duty.
+The Defense Forces are a high calling.
+Great honor in serving your world.
+And a young man in military dress is always lucky with the ladies.”

+At that, Riadn’s face flashed across Kenst’s mind.
+His anxieties about her safety ended Kenst’s bemusement with the colonel.
+He was going to have to call her from his room’s comm, since he’d left his own behind at her house.
+It really was time to end this, and he had to do so with at least a little positivity for the colonel.
+Without giving up too much.

+D72 Kenst prevaricates; Colonel loses his temper.

 Kenst refused to commit to the colonel’s plan.
-“I'll think about it, I’m only fourteen, so there’s no rush.”
+“I’ll think about it, I’m only fourteen, so there’s no rush.”